 During this time an enthusiastic high school teacher inspired Karen to study for an after-degree Professional ‘A’ Teaching Certificate.
 Perhaps she could teach art.
 Consequently, when a position for an art teacher opened in her second year, she applied.
 Using the elementary curriculum as a guide she developed one suitable for junior and senior high school.
 However, teaching and motherhood took an excessive toll on her health.
 Two and a half years later she decided to retire early.

-As a result of this discouraging event, Karen’s ever supportive husband suggested her re-entry into the art world.
+As a result of seeing what she could do, Karen’s ever supportive husband suggested her re-entry into the art world some years later.
 With his help she began the long journey of mental health recovery.
 While they moved from one town to the next she turned her skills to teaching art to adults.
 She entered some local art shows winning a few awards along the way.
 Commissions for portraits also brought in a little more revenue.

 Mixing it up

 Broadening her expertise Karen tested the mixed media waters.
 She produced her first series “Eve” exploring the roles of women.
-Another step in the work toward health, this helped to clear some of the resentment she carried.
-Meanwhile she met the wonderful group of women who form her Mastermind.
+Another step in the work toward health, this helped to clear some of the resentment she carried as a woman.
+Meanwhile she met the wonderful group of women who now form her Mastermind.
 They hold her accountable for the decisions she makes.
 Their belief in her calling to be artist finally bore fruit as she stepped into committed studio work.

 First solo show